I just moved into Waterford – Where do I find information about the homeowners association?

 What is the speed limit in Waterford?

 As with most residential streets in Lexington, the speed limit is 25 mph unless otherwise posted.
 The Waterford Homeowners Association Board of Directors takes speeding on our streets very seriously.
 Violators should be reported to the Division of Police, (859) 258-3600 (include license plate number, make, model and color of vehicle and time-of-day if you can).
 For some people, Waterford’s streets are just a short cut, but for us, they are part of our neighborhood and we should take responsibility for safety on them; first by observing the speed limits and stop signs ourselves; and second by reporting violations regularly and often in order to get the enforcement effort we need.

 Whom should I contact about a nonfunctional street light?

 Either LexCall (311) or Kentucky Utilities at (800) 981-0600.

 To whom do I report vandalism?

-Vandalism should always be reported to the Division of Police, 258-3600 and to Ed Sloan.
+Vandalism should always be reported to the Division of Police, 859-258-3600, and our property management company.
 If the vandalism occurs on private property, the property owner needs to file a complaint, should they choose to do so.
 If the vandalism is to, or on, common area property, the Homeowners Association will pursue reimbursement for damages and any other recourse deemed appropriate.

 Be a good neighbor and keep an eye on your neighbors’ property.
 Report any incidents to the Division of Police and the management company.
 Other homeowners will be notified, if necessary.
 Lock your vehicle doors and close your garages.
 Most of the crime in our neighborhood are crimes of convenience meaning vehicles are unlocked and things are taken from inside.